We drove into Ljubljana at the tail end of a 2-week road trip in Croatia and Slovenia.

-If you have a couple days to add to your Slovenia trip, here are more destinations to check out.
+If you have a couple of days to add to your Slovenia trip, here are more destinations to check out.

 - Soča River – This is a nice day trip to Slovenia’s “adventure capital.”
 You can white water raft down the Soča River as well as visit several historical landmarks on the drive there and back.

 - Kranjska Gora – If you can’t get enough of Lake Bled, go back to the Julian Alps and visit Kranjska Gora.
 You’ll see more picturesque mountain ranges, breathe in the fresh air, and drive through the gorgeous countryside.

 - Maribor and Ptuj – Take a trip back in time to Slovenia’s oldest town, Ptuj.
 You can wander through the medieval town and learn more about Slovenia’s history and traditions.